Child Labors VS Beggars

 But this dilemma got intensified on my way home when on Mall Road, a busy road in Lahore, Pakistan.
 The traffic signal turns red for about 30 seconds after every 90 seconds, and there stands a beggar (age: mid-thirties).
 As this road comes my way twice a day while going to work and I’ve observed that this very beggar gets money from at least 3 cars every time, the signal turns red.
 And the least amount paid is Rs.
 10 /car.

-Child Labors VS Beggars who are more helpless we cannot comment on that but the boy who is working from 10 A.M to 10 P.M as child labour is earning so less that he can hardly make his both hands meet.
+Child Labors VS Beggars who are more helpless we cannot comment on that but the boy who is working from 10 A.M to 10 P.M as child labour is earning so less that he can hardly make his both ends meet.
 The person begging with all his health and will is earning more without any hard work.
 Does this trend promote beggary?
-Isn’t it irritating thoughts in the little minds that hard working is getting them nowhere?
-Will it make child labors adopt this “Profession” of beggary?
+Isn’t it irritating thoughts in the little minds that hard-working is getting them nowhere?
+Will it make child labours adopt this “Profession” of beggary?
 Or is it us, the society, who is encouraging the beggars by giving them money.
 Rather than paying more to the hard workers?